 - PCP (angel dust) – This illegal hallucinogenic drug induces hallucinations and makes the user feel like he or she is completely detached from reality.
 It is heavily linked to aggressive behavior, psychosis, and accidental death.10

 Addicted to Party Pills?
 Get Help Today

-If you are suffering from addiction, Nova Recovery Center can help.
+If you are suffering from addiction to synthetic drugs like party pills, Nova Recovery Center can help.
 Our individualized addiction treatment programs are designed to fit your needs, regardless of your drug abuse history or current circumstances.
 It’s never too late to seek help for your addiction.
 Please contact our admissions team today to get started.